Entreprecariat/Entreprecariat/topic-modelling.md

 **\[MODELLING]** The real strenght of topic models here relies on "tracking down this otherness hidden in language (and, perhaps, in what language talks about)" ([_Reading Machines_](bibliography.md)).
 Through a careful job of fine tuning, **5 topics** have been retrieved from the analysis.
 Though has been decided to mantain certin words in more than one topic, to avoid a large number of repetitions the preprocessing has been enriched making some tests in lemmatizing and stemming of the documents.

+Technical Specifications:

-Technical Specifications: No. of topics: 5 No. of words per topic: 25 Alpha: 0,4 Beta: 0,1 No. of iterations: 2000 No. of threads: 8
+No. of topics: 5

+No. of words per topic: 25

+Alpha (- the distribution of - the number of words per topic): 0,4

+Beta (- the distribution of - the number of topics per document): 0,1

+No. of iterations: 2000

+No. of threads: 8

 <figure><img src=".gitbook/assets/Entreprecariat_BagOfWords_TM.JPG" alt=""><figcaption><p>Word cloud obtained from the Topic Detection</p></figcaption></figure>